thororen1234/Spotify-Dark/README.md

 A Github Dark Theme for Spotify

-Made by: SyndiShanX
+Made by: SyndiShanX, Thororen

 Installation:
-Copy SyndiShanX folder into your Spicetify Themes Folder (%appdata%\spicetify\Themes)
+Copy DarkWumpus folder into your Spicetify Themes Folder (%appdata%\spicetify\Themes)

 Apply the theme with:

-`spicetify config current_theme SyndiShanX`
+`spicetify config current_theme DarkWumpus`

 The only Color Scheme Included is spotify-dark, apply it with: